 For the Best Prices, Know When To Buy a New Car

 Remember, knowing when to buy a car is everything.
 Use timing to your advantage when shopping so you can make a great deal on your next new car.
 No matter what timing you chose, make sure you're covered from an insurance perspective.
-It's strongly advised that you have an independent professional source the coverage you need.
+It's strongly advised that you have an independent professional source the auto coverage you need.
 An independent agent is ready to help.